joseph-reynolds/mcpi_fast_query/README.rst

 if you are willing to use multiple threads and receive results in a non-predictable sequence.

+The code is in mcpi_fast_query/mcpi_fast_query.py.
+I've make it packageable as a Python package, but do not intend to ship it that way.
+(See my intention below.)

+For details, read the code, ... or stay tuned.

 My intention

 I intend to massage this code into an existing Minecraft Pi library such as picraft.
 I think the single-threaded technique will be relatively easy to incorporate.
+See the prototype alt_picraft_* functions.

 If possible, I would also like an option to boost performance using multiple threads.
 When that is done, I intend to end this project.